 Under the Children Act 1989 there may be several persons with parental responsibility for children.
 Please let us know these details when completing the admission form.
-Annual reports on your child's progress can then be sent, and we ask that parents provide an email address for this purpose.
+Annual reports on your child's progress can then be sent, and we ask that parents provide a stamped addressed envelope for this purpose if their address is different from their child's.
 We are legally obliged to do this unless a parent can provide written legal evidence that no information can be passed on.

-Every second Wednesday a news-sheet is published giving essential up to date information.
+Every Wednesday a news-sheet is published giving essential up to date information.
 These are sent to parents electronically and are also available to download from the school website.